ray-project/ray/doc/source/serve/getting_started.md

 ```

 Keep in mind that the `TranslationPipeline` is an example ML model for this
 tutorial.
-You can follow along using arbitrary models from any
+You can follow along with models from any Python framework.
-Python framework.

 :::{seealso}
-Check our our [tutorials](serve-ml-models-tutorial) on scikit-learn, PyTorch, and Tensorflow for more info and examples!
+Check out the [tutorials](serve-ml-models-tutorial) on scikit-learn, PyTorch, and Tensorflow for Ray Serve examples using popular Python ML frameworks!
 :::

 (converting-to-ray-serve-deployment)=